-Magis’ current 2010-2013 Strategic Plan provides direction and five strategic priorities to move Magis forward organizationally.
-Magis grew significantly in its first five years and has continued to expand each year the number of alumni served and partnerships formed.
-The Magis staff and Advisory Board are currently in a strategic planning process and hope to complete the next 2013-2016 Strategic Plan by June 2013.
+The Magis Strategic Plan provides direction and five strategic priorities to move Magis forward organizationally.
+Magis has grown significantly in its nine years and has continued to expand each year the number of alumni served and partnerships formed.

 In the Seattle University Strategic Plan 2000-2010: A Decade of Distinction, Seattle University set forth a commitment to graduates: Seattle University "will continue to develop and nurture a network of alumni who demonstrate through their community service and leadership the value of our educational mission and a commitment to lifelong learning."
 As a vital opportunity to fulfill this promise and to continue and reflect Seattle University's mission to educate "the whole person, to professional formation and to empowering leaders for a just and humane world", Magis: Alumni Living the Mission began its work in September 2006 within the Division of Mission & Ministry and closely aligned to Alumni Relations within University Advancement.
 Not only limited to Seattle University alumni, Magis began its work serving all alumni of any Jesuit university living in the Puget Sound region.